RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: INTRODUCTION

-While this idea has been explored to a certain extent in the existing literature \cite{Taylor:2011:IRL:2031678.2031705, lakshminarayanan2016reinforcement, DBLP:journals/corr/abs-1802-09564}, several important issues remain.
-First, learners employing these techniques often require access to the internal control signals used by a demonstrator in order to be able to leverage the demonstration information \cite{DBLP:journals/corr/HoE16, DBLP:journals/corr/abs-1802-09564, DBLP:journals/corr/HesterVPLSPSDOA17}.
-This requirement makes it difficult to obtain useful demonstrations since it requires a high level of internal access to the demonstration platform, preventing, e.g., the use of numerous video demonstrations such as YouTube videos.
-A second limitation of many existing techniques is the requirement for {\em many} expert demonstrations \cite{bojarski2016end}.
-This requirement also makes obtaining sufficient demonstration data difficult in that it requires a high level of access to expert demonstrators.
-Finally, existing methods typically assume that they will have access to task-specific state space transformations during the learning process that can be used to make learning easier \cite{DBLP:journals/corr/HoE16, IJCAI2018-torabi, torabi2019generative}.
-For example, advanced domain knowledge about a desired behavior allows one to introduce special state space features designed to make reward function representation easier such as using the {\em distance} to certain subgoals in the state space rather than using the agent's natural (or {\em raw}) state information directly (see, e.g., Figure \ref{fig:aug_states}).
-While obtaining such a transformation may be fairly easy for a given task, it will, in general, need to be re-derived for each new task encountered and therefore represents a significant practical hurdle to overcome when using existing methods.
+While combining IL and RL has been explored to a certain extent in the literature \cite{Taylor:2011:IRL:2031678.2031705, lakshminarayanan2016reinforcement, DBLP:journals/corr/abs-1802-09564}, several important issues remain.
+Most importantly, these techniques require access to the internal control signals used by a demonstrator in order to be able to leverage the demonstration information \cite{NIPS2016_6391, DBLP:journals/corr/abs-1802-09564, DBLP:journals/corr/HesterVPLSPSDOA17}.
+This requirement makes it difficult to obtain useful demonstrations since it necessitates a high level of internal access to the demonstration platform, preventing, e.g., the use of numerous, easily-accessible video demonstrations available on websites like YouTube.
+A second limitation of many existing techniques is the requirement for {\em many} expert demonstrations \cite{bojarski2016end}, which makes obtaining sufficient demonstration data difficult in that it requires a high level of access to expert demonstrators.
+Finally, existing methods typically assume that they have access to {\em task-specific} state features during the learning process that can be used to make learning easier \cite{NIPS2016_6391, IJCAI2018-torabi, torabi2019generative}.
+Task-specific state features are ones that somehow augment the agent's natural (or {\em raw} state information using additional domain knowledge---like the distance to certain important subgoals---designed to make reward function representation easier (see, e.g., Figure \ref{fig:aug_states}).
+While providing this domain knowledge may be fairly easy for a specific task, it will, in general, need to be specified anew for each new task encountered and therefore represents a practical impediment to using existing methods.